majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 Lab 5 – Configuring Telemetry Streaming With Third-Party Log Management & Analysis Tools
 -----------------------------------

-In this lab we will configure our Telemetry Streaming JSON declaration to establish a connection between our consumer and our BIG-IP.
+In this lab we will configure our Telemetry Streaming JSON declaration to establish a connection between our Kibana consumer and our BIG-IP.

 ------------------------------------------------